ynizon/memo/README.md

 - You can add/remove tasks for some domains (car, health, child, animal.) to avoid to forgot them.
 - You can add attachments (for premium members only).
+- You can share expenses between family members / friends.
+- You can follow expenses by category year after year.
 - You can set reminders to receive notifications on the relevant date For this feature, you need to set Pusher.com > Beam API KEY in your .env.